 What is CLOCS

 CLOCS is a national Standard that requires all stakeholders in construction to take responsibility for health & safety beyond the hoardings.
-It demands collaborative action to prevent fatal or serious collisions between vehicles servicing construction projects and vulnerable road users; pedestrians, cyclists and motorcyclists.
+It demands collaborative action to prevent fatal or serious collisions between vehicles servicing construction projects and vulnerable road users: pedestrians, cyclists, and motorcyclists.

 Why get involved?

 Victoria Lebrec, RoadPeace spokesperson and casualty of a construction lorry crash, says “In 2014 my life changed forever when I was hit by a tipper truck whilst cycling in London.
 I lost my leg in the collision, and have had over 12 operations and months of physiotherapy.
-I urge all construction companies to join up to CLOCS and take on board some simple, effective methods to make their vehicles safer.
+I urge all construction companies to join up to CLOCS and take on board some simple, effective methods to make their operations safer.